Roast squash, sage, chestnut and pancetta risotto

 5. Taste the rice to check if it’s cooked.
 If not, carry on adding stock until the rice is soft but with a slight bite.
 Don’t forget to check the seasoning carefully.
 If you run out of stock before the rice is cooked, add some boiling water.

 6. Remove from the heat and add the 70g butter and grate in the Parmesan.
 Stir well.
-Place a lid on the pan and allow to sit for 2 minutes.
+Place a lid on the pan and allow it to sit for 2 minutes.